How Much Can a Small Business Make Before Paying Taxes?

 The Takeaway

 How much your small business can make before paying taxes will depend on whether your business is structured as a pass-through entity or a corporation.
-How much your business earned and spent during the year can also affect the equation.
-If you’re a small business owner, you may qualify for certain tax breaks that can minimize your tax burden.
+Your business’s earnings and expenses during the year can also affect the equation.
+If you’re a small business owner, you may qualify for certain tax breaks that can reduce your tax burden.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.